odoo/odoo/doc/search-view.rst

 to associate with facet objects:

 ``field``
-  the search field instance which created the facet, optional.
-May or may not be inferrable from ``category``.
+  the search field instance which created the facet, used when the search view needs to serialize the facets.

 ``json``
   the "logical" value of the facet, can be absent if the logical and "printable" values of the facet are the same (e.g. for a basic text field).

-  This value may be a complex javascript object such as an array or an object (the name stands for json-compatible value, it is not JSON-encoded).
+  This value may be a complex javascript object such as an array (the name stands for json-compatible value, it is not a JSON-encoded string).

 .. note::